 Pro Tip: We recommend printing a test page.
 By printing a test page, you will ensure that you are not printing too many pages and wasting your labels.
 We recommend printing test pages on regular white paper, placing a sheet of labels behind the paper, and holding it up to the light.
 You should be able to determine if the labels are lining up.

 If you are mailing in the United States and live in the States, you do not need to add the Country to your labels; this will save room for that second address line.

 Pro Tip: If you are mailing internationally, the opposite is true, and it's required to add the Country.
 If you do not add the Country field to your labels you will risk the chance of your mailing never reaching its destination.

 If your PDF downloaded to your computer, you can open it in Adobe Acrobat Reader and print a test page.
 All print dialogue boxes are different but if your test page does not line up, look for a setting that says "Fit to printable area."
 If this is not selected and your labels aren't lining up, deselect this setting and try again and vice versa.
 If this still doesn't work, you can make adjustments to the alignment and download another test page.
 If you find yourself continuing to have trouble getting your labels to line up please feel free to Get in Touch with the Support department at Agency Access.
 We will troubleshoot the issue with you until we get your labels printing properly.
 Keep in mind our support reps may require you to share your screen with them in order to troubleshoot the issue on your computer.

 Downloading Labels from Multiple Saved Lists

 If you want to download labels for multiple lists at once, select each of the lists you wish to download by checking the box next to your list name.
-Navigate down to the green “Export” button and select “Print Labels.”
+Navigate down to the “Export” button and click “Print Labels.”
 Downloading and printing labels for multiple lists at the same time will remove any duplicates between the lists.